o3de/o3de.org/content/docs/user-guide/_index.md

 ### Native Prefab Support

-+ Reusable assets with complete properties, components, and hierarchies
++ Reusable assets with complete properties, components, and hierarchies.
-+ Mergeable and diffable human readable text format
++ Mergeable and diffable human readable text format.
-+ Dynamic placement and management of spawnables
++ Dynamic placement and management of spawnables.

 ### Python-based UI and Media Tools

 The O3DE Editor and tools offer scriptable extension support through [Python 3](https://www.python.org/).
 Create custom editor components, automate processes, and extend your development environment.
 With O3DE's Python scripting support, you get:

 + Extensions with access to the Qt UX library used by the O3DE editor and tools.
-+ Asset builder manipulations, including pre- and post-processing steps
++ Asset builder manipulations, including pre- and post-processing steps.
 + Custom behaviors in FBX and materials processing, letting you split, assign, and rehome assets.

 ## High-performance Math Libraries